gwendalminguy/tool-echoes/README.md

 Although the statistics are updated automatically every hour, this can be achieved manually using the following command:

 ```
-$ ./src/statistics.py [-y <year>]
+$ ./src/extract.py [-y <year>]
 ```

 ### Year:

-If desired, the script can be launched to export statistics for any previous year (as long as the history database contains matching entries).
+If desired, the script can be launched to extract statistics for any previous year (as long as the history database contains matching entries).
 The desired year can then be chosen by calling it as a command-line argument with **-y** or **--year**, followed by the year itself.
 </details>

 ## 🚫 Limitations